RKLong/Credit_Risk_Analysis/README.md

 * The precision score for the high risk category is 1%, recall score is 61% and an F1 score of 2%.
 * The precision score is at 100%, recall score is at 69% and an F1 score of 81% for the low-risk category.

 ## Cluster Centroids Algorithm
 ![Cluster_Centroids_Algorithm](resources/CCA.png)
 * The balance accuracy score is 54%.
+Among the six models, this is the lowest balance accuracy score.
 * The precision score for the high risk category is 1%, recall score is 69% and an F1 score of 1%.
 * The precision score is at 100%, recall score is at 40% and an F1 score of 57% for the low-risk category.